W

 What High-Growth Teams Do Instead

-Teams that outgrow WordPress usually move to:
+Teams that outgrow WordPress often move to:

 • headless or hybrid architectures